spxp/spxp-specs/SpxpProfileSpec-V03.md

 ## 14 Known problems
 - Profile keys do not have a validity period
-- Certificates do not have a timestamp, which would allow them to be signed  by an expired key
+- Certificates do not have a timestamp, which would allow them to be signedby an expired key
 - Certificates do not have a notValidBefore / notValidAfter field
 - The profile root document can only be signed by the profile key

 ## 15 Missing features
 - Key rollover.
 For example, see how matrix spec announces old verification keys in 3.3.1.1 here https://matrix.org/docs/spec/server_server/r0.1.3#get-matrix-key-v2-server-keyid
 - Expired keys in the root document
 - Validity period in old profile keys? (notBefore, notAfter).
 But this requires that all published data objects have a timestamp, so that profile clients can select the correct key.
 - Profile relocation
 - Profile key revocation
 - Certificate expiration